 This book can be read cold.
 It is helpful for parents to look at the illustrations ahead of time to point out specific activities their own child enjoys.
 A parent might see their child sitting on the sidelines of a playgroup because they don't want to participate in the 'main' activity, or hear their child say, 'We can't play because he likes trucks and I like dolls.'

 For a 2-year-old, this is a vocabulary builder and a lesson in opposites.
-For a 4 or 5-year-old, it becomes a deeper lesson in social-emotional intelligence and the value of diversity in friendships.
+For a 4 or 5-year-old, it becomes a deeper lesson in social-emotional intelligence and understanding different perspectives.

 The book follows several pairs of children as they contrast their preferences.
 One child might prefer the indoor quiet of a library or a craft table, while the other craves the outdoor excitement of a soccer field or a muddy pond.
 Through a series of 'I like this, you like that' comparisons, the narrative builds a rhythmic pattern of contrast that eventually resolves in the shared joy of companionship.